mcci-catena/COLLECTION-model4822/README.md

-# COLLECTION-model4831
+# COLLECTION-model4822

-Source and required libraries for the MCCI&reg; Model 4821 Indoor Environment Sensor.
+Source and required libraries for the MCCI&reg; [Model 4822 Indoor Environment Sensor](https://store.mcci.com/collections/remote-sensors/products/model-4821?variant=31733640560751) bsed on the MCCI Catena 4618.

 This repo is mostly submodules; clone it using `git clone --recursive`.